g01d10x/IQClasses/README.md

 =========
 Demo project contains coreData helper classes.
 Use CoreDataHelper to handle all the CoreData related query.
 Just drag and drop in your project and use it as you want.

-If you found any bugs, please report.
+If you found any bugs, please report me.